arthurbalbao/HairAging/README.md

  where:

 - `Beta1`: variable defined in the original formulation for hair aging in our paper, influences the hair aging rate.
-Can be manually adjusted to allow for a faster or slower aging rate in all hairs.
+Can be manually adjusted to allow for aster or slower aging rate in all hairs.
 - `GreyAmount`: describes the ratio Grey/White hairs, or the percentage of hairs that will turn grey instead of white.
 - `GreyDesatAmount, WhiteDesatAmount`: The desaturation percentage for grey/white hairs.
 - `GreyMaxMelanin, WhiteMaxMelanin` : The maximum amount of melanin a grey/white hair should have.